-Any student may request to undertake independent work after the completion of her freshman year.
-A maximum of eight credits of such work can be elected in the sophomore and junior years, independent study cannot exceed 8 credits, and it is usually undertaken at the 295 level.
+In the sophomore and junior years, independent study cannot exceed 8 credits, and it is usually undertaken at the 295 level.
 Seniors may take a flexible range of credits of independent study at either the 295 or 395 levels.
-In all, a maximum of 16 credits of independent study can be included in the 128 credits required for graduation.
+Students may not count more than 16 credits of their independent study towards the 128 credits required for graduation.
 A 300-level independent study cannot count toward the 12 credits of 300-level work required for the major.

 - a tentative/working title;

-- a description of the research problem or research program;
+- a description of the topic of study;

-- a proposed methodology or research design (e.g., guided reading, participant-observation, survey analysis, ethnographic interviews, library research project, etc.);
+- a proposed methodology/design for study (e.g., guided reading, literature review, participant-observation, ethnographic interviews, survey analysis, etc.);

 References and Bibliographies

 All independent study papers must be referenced completely, accurately, and according to departmental and disciplinary requirements.